-This sideletter applies to any episode of a one-half hour or one-hour dramatic series covered under the 2011 Theatrical and Television Basic Agreement ("MBA"), and produced for broadcast in prime time on ABC, CBS, NBC, FBC or The CW, the running time of which extends beyond the regular time period of a typical episode of the series, but which does not consume a standard one-half hour or one (1) hour time period (e.g., a forty-three [43] minute episode of a series which is ordinarily one-half hour in length).
-These episodes shall be referred to as "supersized" episodes.
-The parties agree that an episode which exceeds the length of a typical episode by up to three (3) minutes shall not be considered a "supersized" episode and no additional payment shall be due therefor.
+This sideletter applies to any episode of a one-half hour or one-hour dramatic series covered under the 2014 Theatrical and Television Basic Agreement ("MBA") and produced for basic cable or broadcast in prime time on ABC, CBS, NBC, FBC or The CW, the running time of which extends beyond the regular time period of a typical episode of the series, but which does not consume a standard one-half hour or one (1) hour time period (e.g., a forty-three [43] minute episode of a series which is ordinarily one-half hour in length).
+These episodes shall be referred to as "supersized" episode by up to three (3) minutes shall not be considered a "supersized" episode and no additional payment shall be due therefor.